 - 7.1 In accordance with the Accounts and Audit Regulations 2015, the council must ensure that it has a sound system of internal control which: - a) facilitates the effective exercise of its functions and the achievement of its aims and objectives, - b) ensures that the financial and operational management of the council is effective; and - c) includes effective arrangements for the management of risk. - 7.2 The council is also responsible for conducting a review each financial year of the effectiveness of the system of internal control. - 7.3 The Head of Finance (Section 151 Officer) is responsible for the proper administration of the council's financial affairs.
-This includes responsibility for maintaining and reviewing Financial Regulations and Financial Procedure Rules, to ensure they remain fit for purpose, submitting any additions or changes necessary to the Audit Committee for approval and reporting, where appropriate, breaches of the Regulations to the Cabinet and/or the Council. - 7.4 The Head of Finance (Section 151 Officer) also has responsibility for: - overseeing the implementation and monitoring the operation of the Code of Corporate Governance; - maintaining and updating the Code in the light of latest guidance on best practice; and - reporting annually to the Corporate Management Team and to Members on compliance with the Code and any changes that may be necessary to maintain it and ensure effectiveness in practice. - 7.5 Wyre Council's internal audit service, via a specific responsibility assigned to the Head of Governance (Chief Internal Auditor) is required to provide an independent and objective opinion to the council on its risk management, governance and internal control environment.
-The Chief Internal Auditor's Annual report for 2017/18 concluded that the council has in place
+This includes responsibility for maintaining and reviewing Financial Regulations and Financial Procedure Rules, to ensure they remain fit for purpose, submitting any additions or changes necessary to the Audit Committee for approval and reporting, where appropriate, breaches of the Regulations to the Cabinet and/or the Council. - 7.4 The Head of Finance (Section 151 Officer) also has responsibility for: - overseeing the implementation and monitoring the operation of the Code of Corporate Governance; - maintaining and updating the Code in the light of latest guidance on best practice; and

-- satisfactory controls to be able to maintain an adequate and effective internal control environment. - 7.6 The Chief Internal Auditor also stated that whilst significant progress has been made in ensuring the council's readiness for compliance to the Data Protection Act and the incorporated GDPR, there is still a considerable amount of work to be completed going forward and therefore recommended that this be documented in the AGS. - 7.7 Following an AGS workshop with key officers across the council, compliance to the governance framework and the core principles has been reviewed by the Head of Finance (Section 151 Officer), the Head of Governance (Chief Internal Auditor) and the Audit Committee.
+- reporting annually to the Corporate Management Team and to Members on compliance with the Code and any changes that may be necessary to maintain it and ensure effectiveness in practice. - 7.5 Wyre Council's internal audit service, via a specific responsibility assigned to the Head of Governance (Chief Internal Auditor) is required to provide an independent and objective opinion to the council on its risk management, governance and internal control environment.
+The Chief Internal Auditor's Annual report for 2018/19 concluded that the council has in place satisfactory controls to be able to maintain an adequate and effective internal control environment and that there are no significant concerns to report. - 7.6 Following an AGS workshop with key officers across the council, compliance to the governance framework and the core principles has been reviewed by the Head of Finance (Section 151 Officer), the Head of Governance (Chief Internal Auditor) and the Audit Committee.